 Since then, I've been lucky enough to try some of the best skincare products on the market and have created a routine that works for my skin and its needs.
-But I'm ashamed to say that my routine was distinctly lacking in one skincare product until about a year ago: SPF.
+But I have to admit that my routine was distinctly lacking in one skincare product until a few years ago: SPF.

-Through creating content with celebrity facialists and chatting to dermatologists about the best ways to care for your complexion, I discovered that skin experts unanimously agreed that SPF was an integral part of any successful skincare routine.
-Yet so many of us—myself included—choose to ignore it.
+However, when you spend so much time chatting to celebrity facialists and dermatologists about the best ways to care for your complexion it soon becomes clear that skin experts unanimously agree that SPF is an integral part of any successful skincare routine.
+Yet so many of us choose to ignore it.

-Personally, I think there are two main reasons for our hesitance around using a daily SPF: Firstly, the UK isn't exactly renowned for its amazing weather (especially during the winter months when you might not have seen the sun for weeks).
+Personally, I think there are two main reasons for our hesitance around using a daily SPF.
+Firstly, the UK isn't exactly renowned for its amazing weather (especially during the winter months when you might not have seen the sun for weeks).
 It isn't normally until a heat wave rears its head on the weather forecast that we feel any kind of desire to start slapping on the sun protection on a daily basis.
-Secondly—between UVA and UVB protection, broad spectrums and star ratings—knowing what to look for when choosing an SPF can feel like a bit of a minefield.
+Secondly—between UVA and UVB protection, broad spectrums and star ratings—knowing what to look for when choosing an SPF can feel like a bit of a minefield to say the least.